Butterflies

 Your Yard β Planting Map

-- 4 raised boxes (backyard) β Already your most productive growing area.
+- 4 raised boxes (backyard, south exposure) β Already your most productive growing area.
+Full sun all day.
 Great candidates for herbs like Anise Hyssop, Lavender, or Lemon Balm that double as pollinator magnets.
 Keep Mint in its own contained box.

-- Front bed β Part sun depending on house orientation.
+- Front bed (under BR2 window) β Strip directly below the bedroom 2 window on the front of the house.
 A good spot for lower-growing natives like Green-and-gold, Lamb's Ear for edging, or compact coneflowers.
 This is where Creeping Jenny should be replaced.